alisonkestrel22/iNat-Together-2026-events/README.md

 ## Data sources (used to build the file, not at runtime)

 - **Event list:** the iNat Together 2026 event submission Google Sheet, filtered to rows where **"Added to umbrella" = yes**.
-One project (Janet Wright's Graveline Bayou Coastal Preserve BioBlitz) is intentionally excluded despite being approved — the host asked for it not to be public; see the comment above the `EVENTS` array for details.
 - **Event location:** each approved project's location requirement — its `place_id` (or, occasionally, a direct lat/lng circle), read from the iNaturalist API's `search_parameters`.
 This is the same data shown under **"Project Requirements"** on the project's page.
 For projects with a multi-place requirement, **all** places in the array are used (see Multi-location events below) — the compact top-level `place_id` field only reflects one of several and will silently miss the rest.
-- **Place boundaries:** an iNaturalist Places CSV export (Alison's), matched by `place_id` to get a bounding box, generally reduced to a single center-point lat/lng per location.
+- **Place boundaries:** an iNaturalist Places CSV export, matched by `place_id` to get a bounding box, generally reduced to a single center-point lat/lng per location.
 Places too new for the current export snapshot are resolved live via the iNaturalist API instead.
 - **Network-wide API:** all iNaturalist Network node front-ends (inaturalist.ca, inaturalist.ala.org.au, panama.inaturalist.org, mexico.inaturalist.org, uk.inaturalist.org, etc.) share the same underlying `api.inaturalist.org` API, differentiated by `site_id` — so project lookups never need per-node API domains, regardless of which branded domain a project's URL uses.

 ## Special-case location handling